 There are easy ways to support ourselves and ensure a good balance of vitamins, minerals and amino acids to help the body and mind work at their best.

 People often ask me why we need to take supplements - should we not get what we need from our food?
 In a perfect world, yes.
-However, intensive farming and the use of chemical fertilisers and pesticides have diminished the soil's capacity to provide these vital nutrients.
+However, intensive farming and chemical fertilisers and pesticides have diminished the soil's capacity to provide these vital nutrients.
 Today, we get around 50% less nutrients from our food than our grandparents and great-grandparents.

 It's not all doom and gloom, though!